2018 NCAA Division I men's basketball championship game: Game summary

 The announced attendance for the game was 67,831.
 During the first half, Moritz Wagner of Michigan scored nine of the team's first 11 points, as Michigan took a 21–14 lead.
 Villanova went on a 23–7 scoring run to end the half leading Michigan, 37–28.
 Donte DiVincenzo, who entered the game off of the bench as a reserve player, scored 18 points out of Villanova's first 32.
 During the second half, DiVincenzo scored 11 consecutive points, putting Villanova 16 points ahead of Michigan.
 Villanova outscored Michigan by a score of 42–34 in the second half to win the championship by a score of 79–62.
 Villanova led Michigan in rebounds, 38–27, and limited the Wolverines to three three-point shots.

 With the 17 point victory, Villanova won each game in the tournament by double digit margins.
 DiVincenzo scored a total of 31 points, the most in a national championship game by a player who did not start.
 DiVincenzo's 31 points led the game, and he was named the NCAA basketball tournament Most Outstanding Player.

 With the loss to Villanova, Michigan's record in the national championship game fell to 1–6, the worst record among teams that have previously won a national championship.
-This was the fourth consecutive loss in the championship game for the Wolverines since their sole title in 1989, having previously lost in 1992, 1993, and 2013 (the former two games were vacated due to a scandal).
+This was the fourth consecutive loss in the championship game for the Wolverines since the 1989 championship, having previously lost in 1992, 1993, and 2013 (the former two games were vacated due to a scandal).
+The losing streak would eventually come to an end in 2026, as Michigan defeated UConn to win their second championship.